julieKlo/Neuron_project_2017/README.md

 II.
 COMPILATION

-To compile the project it is only necessary to be in the right folder and input "make" on the terminal.
+To compile the project it is only necessary to be in the right folder and input "cmake ." and then "make" on the terminal.
 As we use CMake, it will compile all the program.

 To execute the program you write: "./Neurons" on the terminal